True bug fact sheet | Field of Mars EEC

 Based on the habitats and feeding roles described above, you can help true bugs by protecting native plants, keeping some leaf litter and bark habitat, caring for ponds and creeks, and avoiding unnecessary broad-spectrum insecticides.
 Planting a variety of local species can also help because different true bugs feed, hunt or shelter on different plants and in different microhabitats.

-Bushland with trees, grasses, fallen leaves, sticks and logs providing many different habitat components for animals.
-Protecting bushland is the best way to help true bugs and all other invertebrates.
+Bushland with trees, grasses, fallen leaves, sticks and logs providing habitat for many animals.
+Protecting bushland helps true bugs and many other invertebrates.

 More invertebrate fact sheets